gbv/beaconspec/beacon.md

 this case.

 Applications MUST NOT differentiate between equal links constructed from different abbreviations.
-For instance the following Beacon text file contains a single link:
+For instance the following BEACON text file contains a single link:

      #PREFIX: http://example.org/